acolombo1/MySpendings/README.md

 # My Spendings App

 > This is a Rails application that stores transactions (movements or spendings) in a database, organized in categories, allowing to administrate your budget, by calculating the totals for each category.
 It uses Devise for authentication.
+Though it is designed for the mobile device, you could well use it from your browser.
 ## Built With

 - Ruby